 – Pre-term birth, if the rupture occurs before 37 weeks LMP.

-– Look for a maternal cause (e.g. urinary tract or vaginal infection) and treat accordingly.
+– In the event of preterm rupture of membranes, look for a maternal cause (e.g. urinary or genital tract infection) and treat accordingly.

-– Admit to inpatient department; rest and monitoring: temperature, heart rate, blood pressure, uterine contractions, foetal heart tone, and abnormal amniotic fluid (discoloured, purulent).
+– Admit to inpatient department and monitor: temperature, heart rate, blood pressure, uterine contractions, foetal heart tone, abnormal amniotic fluid (foul-smelling, purulent).

 – Vaginal examinations: as few as possible, always with sterile gloves and only if the woman is in labour or induction of labour is planned.

-ampicillin IV: initially 2 g, then 1 g every 4 hours during labour until the child is born, whether the patient received antibiotics beforehand or not; do not continue antibiotics postpartum.
+ampicillin IV: 2 g, then 1 g every 4 hours during labour until the child is born (whether the patient received amoxicillin PO beforehand)

-If infection is present, with or without labour, regardless of the duration of the rupture:
+Presence of infection whether in labour or not, regardless of the duration of the rupture

 – If there are uterine contractions:

-• Before 34 weeks LMP: tocolytic agent, except if there are signs of amniotic infection.
+• Before 34 weeks LMP: tocolytic agent, except if there are signs of intra-uterine infection.

 • After 34 weeks LMP, the risk of infection is greater than the risk of preterm birth: do not administer tocolytics.